Skip to contents

 mapping

-A named list of functions.
+named list of functions.
 List element names refer to site-level data columns of x.
-Each specified function provides a conversion of the data element in x to a value used in the "similar soils" calculation.
+Each function performs a conversion of the raw data in x to a value used in the "similar soils" distance calculation.

 condition

 integer or character.
-Default: NULL the value is calculated internally based on the dominant condition of intersection of mapping results in x.
-You may specify an integer row ID in x for specific similar soil contrasts, or you can specify a character dominant condition equivalent to the name assigned by interaction() e.g. "4.3" for a two rating mapping result where the first rating has value 4 and the second has value 3
+For default (NULL) the value is calculated internally based on the dominant condition of intersection of mapping results in x.
+You may specify an integer row ID in x for specific similar soil contrasts, or you can specify a character dominant condition equivalent to the name assigned by interaction() e.g. "4.3" for a two rating mapping result where the first rating has value 4 and the second has value 3.

 idname